cunicu/go-openpgp-card/README.md

 ## Install

-When build with `CGO_ENABLED`, go-openpgp-card requires the following external dependencies.
+go-openpgp-card needs to be build with `CGO_ENABLED=1` and requires the following external dependencies:

 ```bash
 apt-get install \